 All the current iPhones are designed to operate at an ambient temperatures of between 0 and 35º C (32 to 95º F).
 That means the temperature of the air around the device, rather than the device itself - it gives you an idea of the numbers to watch out for when looking at the weather forecast.

 In the UK, our temperature rarely strays far above or below those two points, so you're usually okay.
-(In high summer it can go slightly hotter than the operating parameters.
-At time of writing - mid-July 2019 - we're looking at a high of 36º C later in the week, and in the summer of 2003 it hit 38.5º C).
+(In high summer it's been known to go slightly hotter than the operating parameters, particularly in recent years.
+The record is 38.7 º C, set in Cambridge in July 2019.)

 A few degrees either way for a short period on a couple of occasions shouldn't cause long-term damage, but iPhone owners in really hot or cold countries may need to be more cautious.